ericasun42/ericasun42.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hi I'm Erica!
 I'm a first year Physics PhD student at Montana State University.
-I got my Bachelor of Science in Physics and Astronomy from University of Rochester Rochester, New York.
+I got my Bachelor of Science in Physics and Astronomy from University of Rochester in Rochester, New York.
 Back in Rochester, I was also chapter founder and lead organizer of the [Astronomy on Tap Rochester](https://astronomyontap.org/locations/rochester-ny/) satellite (an outreach passion project).
 I'm also a member of the [Astronaut Scholar](https://www.astronautscholarship.org/) class of 2025.

 I'm currently working in the MSU Extreme Gravity Group under Professor Neil Cornish.
 My undergraduate research was mainly in observational radio astronomy with [Dr. Dominique Segura-Cox](https://www.seguracox.com/home), analyzing kinematics of infalling streamers around young (Class 0) protostars.